Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Introduction

+It is also important to detect the direct influence of the QGT components on other observable quantities.
+To guide experiments in this direction, we analyze the dynamics of a wave packet in a non-Hermitian exciton-polariton system in an external field.
+In addition to previously reported self-acceleration of the centre of mass \cite{hu2022}, we observe the anomalous Hall drift and field-induced corrections described in previous works~\cite{xu2017,silberstein2020,wang2022}.
+We show that both left and right eigenstates critically contribute to this dynamics via the generalized Berry connections and Berry curvature, which highlights the importance of measuring QGT components based on both eigenstates.

 This work is organized as follows.
-In Section \ref{sec: qgt}, we briefly introduce the QGT and Berry curvature in the conventional Hermitian systems.
-In Section \ref{sec: nh qgt}, we discuss the two different generalizations of the QGT in non-Hermitian systems.
-In Section \ref{sec: qgt s}, we discuss how these two generalized QGTs can be measured in a general non-Hermitian two-dimensional model similar to the Dirac model.
+In Section \ref{sec: qgt}, we briefly revisit the QGT and Berry curvature in the conventional Hermitian systems.
+In Section \ref{sec: nh qgt}, we review the two different generalizations of the QGT in non-Hermitian systems.
+In Section \ref{sec: qgt s}, we discuss how these two generalized QGTs can be measured in a general non-Hermitian two-band model similar to the Dirac model.
 In Section \ref{sec: polariton}, we present our results of the generalized QGTs in a non-Hermitian exciton-polariton system.
-Finally, in Section \ref{sec: WP}, we analyze the wave packet dynamics in order to determine the form of the Berry curvature that is most suitable for the description of dynamics in non-Hermitian systems.
-Our results on the generalized QGTs for a non-Hermitian Dirac model are presented in the supplementary document.
+Finally, in Section \ref{sec: WP}, we analyze the wave-packet dynamics using formalism developed in previous works \cite{xu2017,silberstein2020,wang2022} and extend the formalism to investigate the interplay between the finite-size effect and the anomalous Hall drift.
+Our results on the generalized QGTs for a non-Hermitian Dirac model are presented in the Supplemental Document.